Updated February 13, 2023

-From a classical pastrami sandwich place to a fancy Parisian patisserie, my list provides you with a good starting point to get a glimpse of the fascinating culinary scene of NYC.
-To truly reflect the cultural diversity of the city, my list of recommended eateries in New York is divided into the following categories:
+From a historic restaurant in a train station to a ramen spot from Japan that created the ramen craze in NYC over a decade ago, my list provides you with a good starting point to get a glimpse of the fascinating food scene of the city that never sleeps.
+To truly reflect the cultural and culinary diversity of the city, my list of recommended places to eat in New York is divided into the following categories:

 Table of Contents